-This therapy uses a problem-solving approach and different strategies to try to change a particular behaviour, such as wandering or aggression.
+This therapy uses a different strategy to try to change a particular behaviour, such as wandering or aggression.
 Behavioural therapy is usually provided by a carer or trained friend or relative.

 Music can be used as a formal therapy or simply for enjoyment.
 It can also help in the management of difficult behaviours.
-Music therapy does not require a long attention span and it can also be a valuable trigger for reminiscing.
+It helps trigger people's memories and feelings, and can help the person to communicate.

 Reminiscence is a way of reviewing the past in a positive and rewarding way.
-Even if the person with dementia can’t speak, they can still get pleasure from being involved in reflections on their past.
-It can also be a means of distraction if the person becomes upset.
+Even if the person with dementia can't speak, they can still get pleasure from being involved in thinking about their past.
+It can also help to distract the person if they are upset.

 If medicines are being considered, questions to ask the doctor include:

-- What are the potential benefits of taking this drug?
+- What are the potential benefits of taking this medicine?